Silalahidev/Dataspectx/README.md

 # DataSpectx - Data Enthusiast

 Welcome to **DataSpectx**!
-This is a new portfolio website built by **Jadihot Silalahi**, a passionate data enthusiast, showcasing my work in the field of data science and analytics.
+This is a new platform website built by **Jadihot Silalahi**, a passionate data enthusiast, showcasing my work in the field of data science and analytics.
 As a data enthusiast, I strive to explore and apply various data techniques to provide insightful and impactful results.

 **DataSpectx** is where you can find various projects, tutorials, and my journey as I dive deep into the world of data analysis, machine learning, and data visualization.
 It serves as a collection of my efforts to solve complex problems with data and the tools available in the data science community.